davidroyer/dkroyer/content/blog/Nuxtjs-Firebase-Auth.md

 ```
 <br>

-With all of this in place, we are able to use Firebase Authentication with Nuxt.js to protect the `/admin` route as well as child routes such as `/admin/settings`.
+With all of this in place, we are able to use Firebase Authentication with Nuxt.js to protect the `/admin` route and and any nested routes such as `/admin/settings`.